odjadane/odjadane/README.md

 Hi there!

-I am an undergraduate electrical engineering student at UPJV (France).
+I am pursuing a master's degree in electrical engineering at UPJV (France).

 I am mostly interested in control theory and its applications in vehicles and mobile robotics but also in embedded systems programming.